 Welcome to Congregation Beth Ami of Santa Rosa, California.

-Congregation Beth Ami is online every day for services and classes.
-All Saturday morning services, some Friday evening services, and some events will be in person in the sanctuary as well as on Zoom.
-See Events at a Glance for the virtual week calendar with Zoom information.
+Congregation Beth Ami offers true hybrid services and classes.
+All Saturday morning services, most Friday evening services, and most events will be in person in the sanctuary as well as on Zoom.
+See Events at a Glance for information.

 Saturday morning Shabbat services 9:30 a.m. in person and on Zoom.